mau-jac/1T6-F20/wk7/passwords.md

 In theory it is perfectly feasible to keep track of your passwords in a piece of paper.
 However, over time, the added effort that it requires is likely to eventually lead to reusing passwords.

-In practice, my might just not have that piece of paper with us whenever we need it.
+In practice, you might just not have that piece of paper with you whenever you need it.

 <br>

-This is were password managers offer a **compromised solution**.
+This is where password managers offer a **compromised solution**.

 <br>